Claire Hardaker (linguist): Awards and honors

 Hardaker's ESRC-funded research on online abuse, undertaken within Lancaster University's Centre for Corpus Approaches to Social Sciences (CASS) subsequently assisted CASS in being awarded The Queen's Anniversary Prize for Higher and Further Education.

 Personal life

 Hardaker was born in Dewsbury, and grew up in the small village of Tyersal in Bradford.
 She attended Tong High School until 1995, and sat her A Levels at Bradford College.
-She has a son and identical twin daughters.